According to the Center for Disease Control and Prevention (the CDC), cardiovascular disease is the leading cause of death in the United States.

 The bad news… statistically, we are not doing well.

 No doubt, we need to make better food choices.
-Most Americans eat total crap; fast food, junk food, and hydrogenated fats.
+Most Americans (and now the world) are eating total crap; fast food, junk food, and hydrogenated fats.
 Plus soda, high fructose corn syrup, and sugar, sugar, sugar in everything we eat – it’s ridiculous!

 We even put sugar (dextrose) into our salt.
 High sugar consumption is directly linked to inflammation and heart disease.